chancecardona/monte-carlo-rl/README.md

 `-u False` to prevent uploading to huggingface (which is the default)

 ## File Structure
-This repo uses Optuna to optimize the trial hyperparameters for the agent.
+This repo uses Optuna to optimize the trial hyperparameters for the agent (using the NGSAII hyperparameter tuning algorithm).
 - The NN architecture (layers, activation funcs, etc) for the agent (dependent on the environment) is in `<env_name>_policy.py`.
 - The NN model class definition is in `<env_name>_agent.py`  which contains the Train, Evaluate loops.
 - `optuna_hyperparameter_sampler.py` contains the hyperparameter definitions for Optuna.